For children ages 18 months to three years. Our Toddler program is led by a MACTE accredited Montessori Infant and Toddler Guide.

 Our toddler program offers many opportunities for children to grow, learn and explore in a respectful environment that supports their needs.

-Snacks and drinks are provided in the mornings and afternoons and a healthy lunch is cooked in-house by a Red Seal Chef.
+Snacks and drinks are provided in the mornings and afternoons and a healthy lunch is cooked in-house by a certified chef.
 Toddlers have daily outdoor play time and also have a nap or rest period in the afternoon.

 Montessori presentations are offered in the following classroom areas: